GuruROM v6

 v6.11

-- Adds support for the TD_64 API, allowing newer file systems that support >4GB SCSI partitioning to address larger disk media via this new API.
+- Adds support for the TD_64 API, allowing newer file systems which support >4GB SCSI partitioning to address larger disk media via this new 64-bit API.

 v6.12-13 - Undocumented

-- Work was done between Ralph Babel and Speedgeek toward the features in v6.14.
+- Work was done between Ralph Babel and Speedgeek toward the features present in v6.14.

 v6.14